0cjs/sedoc/ee/6502/README.md

 - The [WDC W65C02S datasheet][ds2018] (2018-10) indicates in the
   register diagram on p.8 that bit 5 is always `1`; it gives bit 4 as "1 = BRK, 0 = IRQB."
 In the opcode table 6-4 it indicates that both bits 5 and 4 are `1`.
+However, [pm1976] §3.5 p.27 says it's "likely"
+  `1` but not guaranteed.
 - [Wilson Mines][wmint2.2] indicates that bit 4 is always set in the PSR.
 - The `BRK` instruction does appear to set `I` (the IRQ mask).
 This is is indicated in the [1976 preliminary data sheet][ds1976] and the [2018 WDC 65C02S data sheet][ds2018], though not the [1980 data sheet][ds1980].
-- The [MCS6500 Microcomputer Family Programming Manual][pm1976] gives
-  exact details of flag set/reset behaviour for all instructions.
+- [pm1976] gives exact details of flag set/reset behaviour for all instructions.

 Execution Cycles